george-hawkins/mini-quad-2023/purchases.md

 Shipping was US$2.50

 Check if works with https://obsproject.com/> and see if OBS Studio can display details about the capture hardware - is it really using an MS2130?

+Shipping took from 10th Aug to 22 Aug and arrived in a thin plastic bag with no additional padding beyond the devices retail packaging lightweight cardboard box.

+It worked perfectly with [OBS Studio](https://obsproject.com/), though I could see any obvious way to display details about the capture hardware to confirm it was using an MS2130 - but whether it does or not, it worked perfectly for capturing output from the goggles (via the HDMI adapter that I already had).